Direct estimation of arbitrary observables of an oscillator: Implementation of OREO

 As explained in the previous section, if the observable is positive, one can post process $p_g$ instead of $\langle \hat \sigma_z \rangle$.
 In this case, we have $p_g=\text{tr}_{\text{c}}(\langle g|\hat U_{\text{m}}^{\dagger}|g\rangle \langle g| \hat U_{\text{m}}|g\rangle \:\rho)$, and the effective observable now reads

 truncated to dimension $D$.

 The optimization is performed similar to the GRAPE method~\cite{heeres2017implementing}, i.e., optimizing the amplitude of the drives $\{\epsilon_q(t),\epsilon_c(t)\}$ in time with gradient descent to minimize a cost function.
-In the present case, the cost function is
+In the present case, the cost function is taken as the element-wise mean square error

 where $ij$ denotes the $(i,j)$-th matrix element.
 This cost function ensures that all elements of $\hat O_{\text{eff}}$ be close to those of the target observable $\hat O$ within the chosen truncation dimension $D$.